Julian Brandt

-Julian Brandt (/de/; born 2 May 1996) is a German professional footballer who plays as a left winger or attacking midfielder for Bundesliga club Borussia Dortmund and the Germany national team.
+Julian Brandt (/de/; born 2 May 1996) is a German professional footballer who plays as an attacking midfielder or winger for Eredivisie club Ajax and the Germany national team.

 Brandt made over 55 combined appearances for Germany's youth teams, playing at every level from U15 to U21.
 He was a member of the squad that won the UEFA European Under-19 Championship in 2014.

 Club career

 Early career

 Julian Brandt was born and raised in Bremen.
 In his youth, he played in his hometown at SC Borgfeld and then at FC Oberneuland before he joined the youth academy (Nachwuchsleistungszentrum) of VfL Wolfsburg.

 Bayer Leverkusen

 In January 2014, Brandt moved to Bayer Leverkusen during the January transfer window for a fee of €350,000, where he signed a professional contract until 2019.
 He made his professional debut on 15 February 2014 in the Bundesliga against Schalke 04.
 He replaced Son Heung-min after 82 minutes in a 1–2 home defeat.

 Three days later he made his debut in the Champions League when he came on in the first knockout round first leg against Paris Saint-Germain in the 2013–14 season.
-On 4 April 2014, he scored his first goal for Bayer Leverkusen, as he equalized in the 1–2 defeat against Hamburger SV.
+On 4 April 2014, he scored his first goal for Bayer Leverkusen, as he equalized in the 1–2 defeat against Hamburg.

 On 15 August 2015, Brandt scored the winning goal after appearing as a substitute in a 2–1 victory against 1899 Hoffenheim in Bayer's opening match of the 2015–16 Bundesliga season.
 Between 20 March and 30 April 2016, he scored in six consecutive Bundesliga matches, becoming the youngest player since Gerd Müller to achieve this by scoring 72 seconds into a 2–1 home win over Hertha BSC.
 On 7 December 2016, he scored his first Champions League goal in a 3–0 victory over Monaco.

 On 26 August 2017, Brandt became the youngest-ever Leverkusen player to reach 100 Bundesliga appearances, doing so at the age 21 years, three months and 25 days during a 2–2 draw against Hoffenheim.

 During the second half of the 2018–19 Bundesliga campaign, Brandt was re-positioned by new club manager Peter Bosz, shifting from his natural wide position to a more central role in midfield alongside Kai Havertz.

 His goal contribution increased as a result of the positional change and in February 2019, after scoring twice and assisting a further four goals, he was nominated for the Player of the Month award.
 He ultimately won the award and in doing so became the first Leverkusen player to claim the accolade.
 His brace against Mainz 05 at the start of the month also came on the occasion of his 200th appearance for the club across all competitions.